technologies-of-history/course/digitaltools4.md

 ## Instructions for Submission:

-Once you've created your StoryMap, it's time to embed it into a post.
-You've already practiced writing a blog post in Markdown in our first Digital Tools assignment.
-Now it's time to use those same skills to write up the process of creating your StoryMap.
-Follow these steps:

 1. Create your StoryMap.
 2. Either directly in our GitHub repository in the branch draft-posts or in your text editor create a new Markdown file with the naming conventions we've practiced in your first Digital Tools Assignment (YYYY-MM-DD-Post Title.md).
 3. Write a 4–5 paragraph post answering the questions listed above.
 Write well and clearly!
 Think of this as equivalent to a 1-2 page response paper.